agile-ts/documentation/docs/packages/core/features/state/Methods.md

 MY_STATE.set("bye"); // State Value is 'bye'
 MY_STATE.undo(); // State Value is 'hi'
 ```
-Be aware that AgileTs can only reverses one State change at once.
+Be aware that AgileTs can only reverse one State change at once.
 That's why we can't do `undo().undo().undo()` to get to the State value from before 3 State changes.
 But we have planned to add a feature called `history` in the future,
 which will allow us to get the previous State of the previous State, ..